SendCloud/spp-integration-example/README.md

-# Service Point Picker
+# Service point picker

-This repository demonstrates how to integrate Sendcloud's Service Point Picker into a custom application.
+This repository demonstrates how to integrate Sendcloud's service point picker into a custom application.

-Currently implements Sendcloud's v1.0 Service Point Picker Embed JS.
+Currently implements Sendcloud's v1.0 service point picker Embed JS.

 > 💡Tip: read the [index.html](index.html) file source code.

 ## How to set up

 - Enable Service Points in your Sendcloud's [API integration][docs-api-integration]
 - [Play around with the live example][live-example].
 When selecting a service point you'll receive a Service Point object and optionally a post number as the result.
 - You'll need that data later when creating a new parcel through our Parcels API (see **Create new parcel** in [our api documentation][docs-parcel-api]).
 - Make sure to fill in the `to_service_point` and `to_post_number` parameters when sending the data over.